lakshan2000/calculator/README.md

 # calculator
-This is my first project that is created by HTML,CSS and JavaScript
+This is my first project that is created using HTML,CSS and JavaScript